Circular economy: Platform for Accelerating the Circular Economy (PACE)

+Circular economy standards

-Circular economy standard BS 8001:2017
+BS 8001:2017

 To provide authoritative guidance to organizations implementing circular economy (CE) strategies, in 2017, the British Standards Institution (BSI) developed and launched the first circular economy standard "BS 8001:2017 Framework for implementing the principles of the circular economy in organizations".
 The circular economy standard BS 8001:2017 tries to align the far-reaching ambitions of the CE with established business routines at the organizational level.
 It contains a comprehensive list of CE terms and definitions, describes the core CE principles, and presents a flexible management framework for implementing CE strategies in organizations.
 Little concrete guidance on circular economy monitoring and assessment is given, however, as there is no consensus yet on a set of central circular economy performance indicators applicable to organizations and individual products.

-Development of ISO/TC 323 circular economy standard
+ISO 59000 series

-In 2018, the International Organization for Standardization (ISO) established a technical committee, TC 323, in the field of circular economy to develop frameworks, guidance, supporting tools, and requirements for the implementation of activities of all involved organizations, to maximize the contribution to Sustainable Development.
-Four new ISO standards are under development and in the direct responsibility of the committee (consisting of 70 participating members and 11 observing members).
+In 2018, the International Organization for Standardization (ISO) established a technical committee, TC 323, to develop frameworks, guidance, supporting tools, and requirements for the implementation of activities of all involved organizations in the field of circular economy.
+In 2024 and 2025, the committee published a series of four new ISO standards: